 The United States Supreme Court first addressed the issue of post-conviction DNA analysis in the case of District Attorneys Office v.
 Osborne.
 In that case, William Osborne, a man convicted of rape and attempted murder, claimed a constitutional right to subject DNA samples collected in the case to newer, more accurate DNA analysis.
 The results of the new test, he claimed, would help him to prove his actual innocence of the crime.

 The Court denied the inmate the opportunity to test the DNA samples.
 A divided Court ruled, among other things, that there is no constitutional right to post-conviction DNA analysis.
 Chief Justice John Roberts, writing for the majority, argued that the recognition of a constitutional right would undermine the state laws that have already gone into effect.

 Compensation for the Wrongfully Convicted

-The federal government, the District of Columbia and 27 states have laws that allow for the compensation of wrongfully convicted inmates.
-These laws provide compensation, paid for by the state, to prisoners who have been freed as a result of post-conviction DNA analysis.
+The majority of states and the District of Columbia have laws that allow for the compensation of wrongfully convicted inmates.
+These laws provide compensation, paid for by the state, to prisoners who've been freed as a result of post-conviction DNA analysis.

 DNA evidence is a powerful tool, not only during trial, but after a conviction as well.
 While the U.S. Supreme Court has declined to recognize a constitutional right to post-conviction DNA analysis, the laws of all but two states allow inmates to test DNA samples if the situation warrants it.
 A slim majority of states also provide compensation for the wrongfully convicted.

 DNA evidence holds the potential to exonerate you or, at a minimum, to raise reasonable doubt in your case either before or after a conviction.
 However, if your case involves DNA evidence, you need an attorney with experience handling these kinds of cases.
 Whether making an appeal or facing trial, you can speak with an expert criminal defense attorney in your area today.